Counterfactual Mean Embeddings: Applications to Sampling and Testing

-We note that one can develop a testing procedure for identifying distributional effects caused by treatment (see Section \ref{sec:effects_by_treatment}) in the same way as described here, and thus we omit the explanation.
+Finally, one can develop a testing procedure for identifying distributional treatment effects on the treated (see Section \ref{sec:effects_by_treatment}) in the same way as described here, and thus we omit the explanation.